NICK & TRUDY KRABBENDAM

 In the early 1950s, Trudy reconnected with Nick Krabbendam, a former classmate.
 They married and emigrated to Canada in 1955 eventually settling in the Chilliwack area community of Rosedale.

 Nick and Trudy soon found work at farms and a vegetable processing plant and they later operated a refrigeration shop and several other businesses over the years in Chilliwack and Vancouver.

 Now semi-retired, they moved to Penticton more than five years ago.

-Grateful and eager to give to their new community, the Krabbendams have donated $100,000 to the South Okanagan Similkameen Medical Foundation’s $20-million campaign to supply medical equipment for the new Patient Care Tower at Penticton Regional Hospital.
+Grateful and eager to give to their new community, the Krabbendams have donated $100,000 to the South Okanagan Similkameen Medical Foundation’s $20-million campaign to supply medical equipment for the Penticton Regional Hospital expansion.

-Nick said they heard about the hospital expansion and wanted to support the Foundation campaign.
+Nick said they heard about the hospital upgrade and wanted to support the Foundation campaign.
 Trudy recently underwent hip surgery which required her to remain at PRH for more than three weeks.

 “We have not done too badly in our lives, so we felt we could spare some money,” he explained.
 “It would be nice if the government would pay for everything, but it’s tough for them to do that because they’ve got so many (projects).”

 The new six-storey patient care tower at PRH opened in April 2019.
 Construction is now underway on a major upgrade to the hospital’s Emergency Department due for completion by the Fall of 2021.